frankwang95/frankwang95.github.io/_posts/2023-10-28-jitterbug-perfume-robbins.md

 > Logic limits love, which may be why Descartes never married.

 > The oyster was an animal worthy of New Orleans, as mysterious and private and beautiful as the city itself.
 If one could accept that oysters build their houses out of their lives, one could imagine the same of New Orleans, whose houses were similarly and resolutely shuttered against an outside world that could never be trusted to show proper sensitivity toward the oozing delicacies within.

-> As the afternoon progresses, our shadows grow longer.
-At night, in the dark, we become our shadows.

 > "There are no such things as synonyms!" he practically shouted.
 "Deluge is not the same as flood."